salesforce/ml4ir/python/README.md

 ```

 NOTE: Make sure to add the right data and feature config before training models.
+TODO: describe how to do this

 ## Project Organization
+The following structure is a little out of date (TODO(jake) - fix it!)

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train`